Ninjadini/njconsole/docs/commandline.md

 **String** params can be wrapped in quotes (`"`) to include spaces or commas.
 Escape `"` with `\"`.

 **Notes:**
 - Command names are case-insensitive.
-Conflicts in casing will show in `/help` but may not execute correctly.
+Conflicts in casing will show in autocomplete suggestions but may not execute correctly.
 - Names can contain spaces; `/` creates grouped folders, like in the Options Menu.
 - Method overloads are **not** supported.
 Each command must be unique — add a suffix to avoid collisions.